metamn/react/content/blog/on-design-systems-2/index.md

 Design systems are new, yet old.

 They've been around since 2015 when Google rolled out Material Design.
-Still, only big companies can afford to have their own design system today.
+Still, only dedicated companies can afford to have their own design system today.

 The rest builds on open source, freely available component libraries and design systems by employing heavy customizations.
-We all know the result: similar looking websites and apps all around the internet.

-If one goes further &mdash; and tries to roll out unique looking, yet consistent and scalable user interfaces for a progressive audience &mdash; hits the same obstacles as their predecessors, the big companies.
+If one goes further &mdash; and tries to roll out a hand-made design system for its own audience &mdash; hits the same obstacles as their predecessors.

-Same obstacles, less resources.
 For Airbnb, it took several years and iterations to come up with a solution which scales.

 Design systems are hard.